100 Notable alumni of

 -

 Billy Wilder was an American filmmaker and screenwriter.
-He was born in Sucha Beskidzka, Poland, a town in Austria-Hungary at the time of his birth.
-His career in Hollywood spanned five decades, and he is regarded as one of the most brilliant and versatile filmmakers of Classic Hollywood cinema.
+Born in Sucha Beskidzka, at the time in Austria-Hungary (now Poland), Wilder's career in Hollywood spanned five decades, and he is regarded as one of the most brilliant and versatile filmmakers of classical Hollywood cinema.
 He received seven Academy Awards (among 21 nominations), a BAFTA Award, the Cannes Film Festival's Palme d'Or and two Golden Globe Awards.

 -